-Bruny island is also a place to spot some rare birds including the 40 spotted pardalote, the swift parrot, mutton birds nesting and albatross.
-Around the coast you might also see fur and elephant seals, penguins, dolphins and whales.
+Bruny Island is also a place to spot some rare birds including the 40 spotted pardalotes, the swift parrot, mutton birds nesting and albatross.
+You might also see fur and elephant seals, penguins, dolphins and whales around the coast.

 While we didn’t have time this trip we also want to do one of the Pennicotts Wilderness boat trips, either Bruny Island or the Tasman Peninsula next time, we saw the boats for that as we got off the cruise at Port Arthur, just having had that short time out of the water gave a brief taste of what a spectacular coastline there is to explore there.

 Interested?
-Save these images to Pinterest to refer back later
+Save these images to Pinterest to read again later.